brucou/movie-search-app/article/article.md

 embedded systems (nuclear plants. air flight systems, etc.).
 Additionally, it allows to reason easily about, and update, complex behaviours.
 That is why the technique is popular in modelization of the complex behaviour of game agents.
-The automatic test and code generation can also translate in improved productivity of the development process (less debugging, and less code to write).
+The automatic test and code generation can also translate in improved productivity of the development process (less debugging, less code to write).

 While state machine modelling is a de facto method for modeling complex behaviours in the large, it is also beneficial in the small.
 Even our apparently simple user interface was tricky